DanielRapp/twss.js/README.md

 }));
 ```

-Cleaning up number of steps for a classification is definitely a priority on the todo list.
+Reducing the number of steps for a classification is definitely a priority on the todo list.

 Dependecies